Kilonova and Optical Afterglow from Binary Neutron Star Mergers. I. Luminosity Function and Color Evolution: Summary and Conclusion

 \software{\texttt{POSSIS} \citep{bulla2019,coughlin2020}; \texttt{Matlab}, \url{https://www.mathworks.com}; \texttt{Python}, \url{https://www.python.org}}

 \acknowledgments

-J.P.Z is partially supported by the National Science Foundation of China under Grant No. 11721303 and the National Basic Research Program of China under grant No. 2014CB845800.
-Y.P.Y is supported by National Natural Science Foundation of China grant No. 12003028.
+{We thank an anonymous referee for valuable suggestions and Xiao-Wei Liu, Ya-Cheng Kang for helpful comments.} J.P.Z is partially supported by the National Science Foundation of China under Grant No. 11721303 and the National Basic Research Program of China under grant No. 2014CB845800.
+Y.P.Y is supported by National Natural Science Foundation of China grant No. 12003028, and China Manned Spaced Project (CMS-CSST-2021-B11).
 H.G. is supported by the National Natural Science Foundation of China under Grant No. 11690024, 12021003, 11633001.
 Y.W.Y is supported by the National Natural Science Foundation of China under Grant No. 11822302, 11833003.